Brian Vollmer: Helix

 Helix continued to tour after this tragedy, with new drummer Glen "Archie" Gamble, bassist Daryl Gray, and a rotating lineup of guitar players.
 In 1999, he released his first proper solo album featuring Brian Doerner on drums, called When Pigs Fly.
 This was released under the band name "Vollmer".
 In 2004, the 30th anniversary of Helix, the band played a special concert at Brantford, Ontario's Sanderson Centre.
 The then-current lineup of Helix played a short set, followed by members of the original 1974 Helix lineup.
 Other past members made appearances on hits and rarely played songs from the independent albums.

-Around this time, Vollmer filmed a cameo (as himself) during the fourth season of the Canadian TV show Trailer Park Boys that was included on that DVD as a deleted scene.
+Around this time, Vollmer filmed a cameo (as himself) during the fourth season of the Canadian television show Trailer Park Boys that was included on that DVD as a deleted scene.
 Helix was mentioned in several other episodes after this as well, as it was revealed they are one of the characters' favourite concerts to see, and sell marijuana at.
 Vollmer also published his autobiography, Gimme An R, in December 2005.
 The book covered the numerous lineup changes and ups and downs of Helix through their 30-year career, along with many rare photos.

-In 2009, Brian Vollmer reunited the surviving members of the classic '80s lineup: Daryl Gray, Greg "Fritz" Hinz, and Brent Doerner.
+In 2009, Brian Vollmer reunited the surviving members of the classic 1980s lineup: Daryl Gray, Greg "Fritz" Hinz, and Brent Doerner.
 Vollmer cited fatigue of the rotating Helix lineups: "Daryl, Brent and Fritz have all 'been there, done that, got the T-shirt.'
 So I thought, 'What the hell?
 Why not just get the original band back together and save myself a big headache?'...We just realized we're better as a unit — and I got sick of working in new people."

 Brian Vollmer had a cameo appearance in the 2009 Trailer Park Boys movie Countdown To Liquor Day, released September 25, 2009.
 Helix also performed at the opening gala of the premier of the new Trailer Park Boys movie at the Halifax Metro Center.

 Since 2008, Vollmer has co-produced every Helix release alongside Aaron Murray, and occasionally his co-writers Sean Kelly, Steve Georgakopoulos and Gord Prior.